Dinas Powys: Education

 Dinas Powys has two primary schools, Dinas Powys Primary School (formed in 2015 by the amalgamation of Dinas Powys Infants' School and Murch Junior School) and St Andrews Major Church in Wales Primary School.

 The village has no secondary school of its own.
-It was previously home to one half of Penarth’s St Cyres Comprehensive School.
+It was previously home to one half of Penarth’s St Cyres School.
 The site was the smaller of the school's two campuses and was for pupils aged 11 to 14; the site for the older children was in Penarth.
 However, the Dinas Powys site closed in 2012, and was replaced by a single, larger redeveloped site in Penarth.

 Sports and recreation

 The recreation area at the village common, administered by Dinas Powys Community Council, is home to several sports teams.
 Rugby was played on the common in 1882, when a group of young farm workers challenged players at the new Gwalia Brickworks.
 Dinas Powys Rugby Club is located on the common and plays in the WRU League 1 East Central.
 The club has won the East District cup on two occasions, and the 2nd XV (known as the Dingos) won the Mallett cup in 2016.
 Organised sports are also played on Parc Bryn-a-don and the Murch Playing Fields.

-Dinas Powys Football Club became the first in the Vale of Glamorgan to achieve the Football Association of Wales' Club Accreditation Scheme Bronze Award.
+Dinas Powys Football Club was the first in the Vale of Glamorgan to achieve the Football Association of Wales' Club Accreditation Scheme Bronze Award.

 Dinas Powys Golf Club was founded in 1914 and has views over the city of Cardiff and Cardiff Bay.

 Dinas Powys Cricket Club was established in 1882.
 The club fields three sides in the Welsh Club Cricket Conference, playing their home league matches at Parc Bryn y Don.
 There is also a Midweek League side and a Sunday friendly side, playing home matches on the village common.
 The club also has a junior section.

 There has been an active branch of the Pony Club in the village since 1975.
 There are also many voluntary organisations, including a large Scout group.

 Filming

 The 2021 ITV television drama series Hollington Drive was filmed in Dinas Powys, in the luxury housing estate on Ardwyn Walk.

+In the TV sitcom Gavin & Stacey, the house of Mick and Pam, which is supposed to be in Essex, is actually in Dinas Powys.